eviltester/TestingApp/java/testingapps/seleniumtestpages/src/main/resources/pagehtml/htmltestingreference/input/exercises.md

 - What can you enter in the [Test Pages HTML5 Form](/styled/html5-form-test.html) as a number which might cause validation errors on the server side?

+## Image

+Try changing the `src` on the image` so that you can see what is rendered when the wrong or missing image is used.

+## Form Submission

+Try to identify different ways to submit the form.
+Then experiment with them all.

+Hint: I know of at least 6

 ## Form Validation